PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 signatures are preserved without introducing a Reshape.
 The sole production call supplies the Session LayoutState.

+The adjacent rank-four Conv1D-shim variant is owned by the same module.
+Its exact chain is an NHWC rank-four source, Transpose `[0,3,1,2]`, a supported unary, Transpose `[0,2,1,3]`, Reshape from `[1,H,C,W]` to `[H,C,W]`, ExpandDims at axis two, and Transpose `[0,2,3,1]`.
+The indexed rewrite removes the three Transposes, runs the unary directly on NHWC, changes the Reshape target to `[H,W,C]`, and changes ExpandDims to axis one.
+The original unary, Reshape, and ExpandDims objects retain their options, version, axis semantics, and ONNX provenance.

+All data tensors satisfy exact shape/signature permutation equations, strict producer and consumer ordering, compatible dtypes, and valid per-tensor quantization.
+CAST may transition dtype; other supported unary operators may not.
+Permutation, shape, and axis tensors are typed producer-free integer vectors and are not public inputs or outputs.
+At most one retained Reshape dimension may be dynamic.
+Shared Reshape-shape or ExpandDims-axis constants are cloned before their consumer edge changes; private constants update in place.
+Quantization and constant clones are prepared before graph mutation, so clone failure leaves ModelIR unchanged.

+When the rank-three Reshape output has side consumers, the owner inserts one `[0,2,1]` compatibility Transpose immediately before the earliest side consumer and rewires only those consumers.
+The primary ExpandDims branch stays in HWC order.
+This preserves the former side-branch values while fixing the legacy helper's locally non-topological append order.
+Without fan-out, static public-input, produced-input, quantized, and CAST fixtures retain exact former ModelIR and statistics.
+Floating or produced constants, inconsistent metadata, mixed dtypes, duplicate producers, backward consumers, and public intermediates are complete no-ops.
+One supplied or locally constructed `ModelIRGraphIndex` is maintained across all matches, and the sole production call supplies the Session LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter